 Frequently Asked Questions

 What is a Clinical Psychologist?

-A clinical psychologist is a registered psychologist with qualifications in clinical psychology and endorsed in that area.
+A clinical psychologist is a registered psychologist with qualifications in clinical psychology.
 They have had additional training and at least two years of supervised experience in the area.
 Clinical psychologists are qualified in the review and diagnosis of mental illnesses and psychological problems.
 They are also trained to provide advice in clinical and compensation areas.

 What should I expect at my first psychology appointment?